This article was last updated on May 26

 4. Walk away the pounds.
 The simplest way to stay in shape.
 We all do this everyday, but not nearly enough.
 Most experts say you should walk 1-2 miles per day to stay healthy and at a brisk pace.
 The best bet to track this is to buy a pedometer (Cost ~ $25) and aim to walk 10,000 steps every day.
 Nowadays you can even use your smartphone to easily track steps.
 One way to get some walking in your daily life, if you mostly drive to work and other places, is to park your car a couple of blocks away from where you normally would, and then walk that extra distance.
 Or, in a garage park it at the lowest or highest level and then walk up or down respectively.
 This will force you to walk a bit and who knows, you may save a bit of money on gas as well.

 5. Seek Out Used Equipment.
 If you do want to use weight lifting or other fitness equipment, then don’t buy retail.
 Check with friends and family who probably have unused or stored exercise equipment they don’t want anymore (most of us do).
-You can also check out community sites like Freecycle and Craiglist, for heavily discounted or even free equipment.
+You can also check out community sites like Craigslist or Next Door, for heavily discounted or even free equipment.
 There are two pieces of exercise equipment I recommend is to get for your home based on personal experience.
 One is an exercise ball (Cost ~ $25 to $40).
 This is best piece of exercise equipment if you have a bad back like me.
 You can also use it work on almost all “core” exercises.
 The second one is a jump rope (Cost ~ $10) for your cardio exercise needs.
 I used to have this as a kid but hadn’t used it in years until recently.
 It is now making a resurgence in gyms and fitness guides as a 10 minute daily jump rope/skipping routine is equivalent to walking for 30 to 40 minutes.
+You can find most of these and getting them directly delivered via Amazon.
 Saves time and you can do it indoors.

 6. Avoid Junk Food and Shop Smart.
 Eating out and having junk food while you’re busy or traveling is one of the main reasons for getting unhealthy.
 You can kid yourself that it’s cheaper than real food (granted sometimes it might be) but over the long term the costs to your health and savings will be much more.
 With some planning you can transform your diet to include mostly healthy foods.
 For example, look at the grocery stores flyers you receive in the mail or newspaper and generally plan out each meal for the week.
 Cut or get coupons online for the healthy items so you save money on what you buy.
 Grocery stores that I like include Whole Foods and Trader Joe’s, which often have samplers of their healthy food items in case you are looking for ideas.
 Go to the grocery store when you ARE NOT hungry and earlier in the morning to save on purchasing those unneeded impulse buys.

 7. Take advantage of local parks and community recreation programs.
 Check with your local center (you can search for them on-line) to find out what programs they have to offer.
 This could range from low-cost exercise and wellness classes to free gym access.
-Best of all you could meet other people in the same boat as you, looking to get fit and healthy.
+What’s also more popular are group tennis or basketball programs where you could meet other people in the same boat as you, looking to get fit and healthy – frugally.

 8. Following on from the above point you can also use the Internet to help find fitness clubs or groups in your local area.
 For example: Google search running clubs in your area and you will find various clubs that are free or little cost.
 This way you will save while also keeping the motivation with the group camaraderie.
 I have used this to join a local tennis group where we play a doubles competition once a week – great fun and good exercise.

 9. Turn on Some Music and Dance.
-Grab your favorite music or turn on a TV music channel and get your body in motion.
+Grab your favorite music or turn on an online streaming music channel and get your body in motion.
 Dancing is great exercise (how many overweight dancers have you seen?) – and it doesn’t cost a dime.
 Get your kids involved and make it a family dance affair.
 It also helps to get the little ones really tired and off to bed early!

 Now is as good a time as any to start focusing on your health if you slipped over the last few months (or years!).
 Use the above tips to jump start your road to better health, wealth and happiness.
 Make sure you track your progress as well by keeping a plan and set targets on what you want to achieve.
 Write them down and you should only have 3-5 fitness goals at most.
 Keep them simple and time bound as well.
 For example, Lose 10 pounds by the end of August.
 Or, be able to walk 2 miles in less than 20 minutes by October.
 This keeps you motivated and accountable.
 The reward is a healthier and better looking you.